Battle of British Engineering

 What's not to like?

 Both competitors did amazing.
 The Rolls Royce is super luxurious, comfortable, and all around gorgeous.
 But the Bentley has flawless crafting in the interior, and is more aerodynamic than the Rolls Royce.
 There is one thing besides the interior that makes me love Bentley more (well, actually a few).
-The Wraith has an automatic, which kills, while the Continental has a dual clutch.
+The Wraith has an automatic, which kills, while the Continental has a dual clutch transmission.
 The Bentley is more aerodynamic, and less tacky than the Rolls Royce.
 Last thing that means most, the Bentley is less than half the price, for a better looking car.